temur-khusano/Game-1/README.md

 Right = hard mode (1.5× speed)

 Game Loop:
-Random LED lights up
+Random LED lights up (red or blue)
 A sound plays
-Player must press the correct button
-If correct: green LED flash, score increases, delay shortens If score reaches 5: game ends with green lights ("you win") If incorrect: red LEDs and sound, game over
+The player must press the correct button (left button for red, right button for blue) If correct: green LED flash, score increases, delay shortens If score reaches 5: game ends with green lights ("you win") If incorrect: red LEDs and sound, game over